Hamilton (musical): Angelica Tour (2017–2023, 2024-present) and Phillip Tour (2018–2025)

 Plans for a national tour of Hamilton emerged near the end of January 2016.
 The tour was initially announced with over 20 stops, scheduled from 2017 through at least 2020.
 Tickets to the tour's run in San Francisco—its debut city—sold out within 24 hours of release; the number of people who entered the online waiting room to purchase tickets surpassed 110,000.
 The first national touring production began preview performances at San Francisco's SHN Orpheum Theatre on March 10, 2017, and officially opened on March 23.
 The production ran in San Francisco until August 5, when it transferred to Los Angeles's Hollywood Pantages Theatre for a run from August 11 to December 30, 2017.

 Just days after the first U.S. tour began performances in San Francisco, news emerged that a second U.S. tour of Hamilton would begin in Seattle for a six-week limited engagement before touring North America concurrently with the first tour.
 To distinguish the first and second touring productions, the production team has labeled them, respectively, the "Angelica Tour" and the "Philip Tour".

 The Philip tour began preview performances at the Paramount Theatre in Seattle on February 6, 2018, before officially opening on February 15, 2018.

-The Angelica tour alone requires 14 truckloads of cargo and a core group of over 60 traveling cast, crew, and musicians.
+The Angelica tour alone required 14 truckloads of cargo and a core group of over 60 traveling cast, crew, and musicians.
 The production team insisted that each tour must be able to duplicate the original Broadway show's choreography, which utilizes two concentric turntables on the stage.
-This led to the construction of four portable sets, two for each tour, so that one set can be assembled well in advance at the next stop while the tour is still playing at the last stop.
+This led to the construction of four portable sets, two for each tour, so that one set can be assembled well in advance at the next stop while the tour was still playing at the last stop.

 Hamilton premiered in Canada when the Philip tour began a planned three-month run at the Ed Mirvish Theatre in Toronto, Ontario on February 11, 2020.
-The show was slated to run until May 17, 2020, but was cancelled from March 14 due to the COVID-19 pandemic.
+The show was slated to run until May 17, 2020, but instead abruptly ended on March 14 due to the COVID-19 pandemic.

 The Angelica tour concluded its run on June 25, 2023, at the Centro de Bellas Artes Luis A. Ferré in Puerto Rico.

-The Angelica tour re-opened on September 4, 2024, at the Hollywood Pantages Theatre and is currently running along with the Phillip tour again after a resurgence of popularity for Hamilton.
+The Angelica tour re-opened on September 4, 2024, at the Hollywood Pantages Theatre and ran along with the Phillip tour again after a resurgence of popularity for Hamilton.